mlfpm/deepof/README.md

             |
             -- Tables -> all tracking tables (.h5 or .csv)
 ```
-IMPORTANT: Your should make sure that the tables and videos correspond to the same experiments.
+IMPORTANT: You should make sure that the tables and videos correspond to the same experiments.
 While the names should
 be compatible, this is handled by DLC by default.

 ##### Basic usage: